Travel guide

 When do my plan's days and data start counting?

 For most travel eSIMs, including PuraSim, validity begins with the first actual connection to a network in the destination country, not when the QR is installed.
-Data is deducted as you consume it while browsing, using maps, or watching videos.
+Data is deducted as you consume it by browsing, using maps, or watching videos.

 Do I lose my phone number when using an eSIM?